dww100/sct/doc/hypro.md

 % SCT: hypro documentation
 % David W. Wright
 % 20 Feb 2014
+hypro - Add Hydration Layer to a Sphere Model
 =================================================

 Add a hydration layer to a sphere model created by *brktos* (text files consisting of four